 We try to place as many students as possible and keep a waiting list if our residences are full.
 If you are unsuccessful we can provide information about local letting agents for private accommodation.

 Is there any chance of a vacancy in the university accommodation after the start of the academic session?

 We usually have one or two vacancies arise once the term has started, e.g. where a student has pulled out of the course.
 You should keep in touch with the Residences Office if you would like to be put onto a waiting list for accommodation.

-Arrivals weekend for 2017-18 is 10am to 4pm on Saturday 26th and Sunday 27th August 2017.
+Arrivals weekend for people coming to University in September is Saturday 1st and Sunday 2nd September 2018, 10am to 4pm both days.
 If you are arriving before these dates there are guest houses and hotels nearby that may be able to accommodate you.
-If you are arriving after these dates please contact us at email@example.com to make arrangements.
+If you are arriving after these dates please contact us at firstname.lastname@example.org to make arrangements.